Isle RISC-V CPU

 FRAME_FLAG(0xC110) - set to 1 at the start of each frame (read-only)FRAME_FLAG_CLR(0xC114) - writing to this register sets FRAME_FLAG to 0 (strobe)

-With the frame flag, we perform actions every frame, e.g. for animation.
+With the frame flag, we can perform actions every display frame, e.g. for animation.
 Because this isn't an interrupt, we can't raise the frame flag for one cycle and expect the CPU to notice.
 Instead, the flag remains raised until the CPU writes to FRAME_FLAG_CLR to clear it.
 FRAME_FLAG_CLR is a strobe register; the value written doesn't matter, just that a write occurs to the correct address.

 In future chapters, we'll introduce additional hardware registers for text mode, 2D drawing, keyboard, etc.